bee8s/github-lesson/README.md

 # github-lesson
-I am learning how to use gethub and repository options
+I am learning how to use github and revewing repository options